|Images copyright D.C. THOMSON & Co., Ltd|

 good value.
 It's still good value at just over 9 pence for each of the 22

-pages of actual strip cartoons, but obviously the first option would be the
+pages of actual strip cartoons, but obviously the first option is the bet-

-better of the two.
-That's to say that it's good value 'relatively speaking' -
+ter of the two.
+That's to say it's good value 'relatively speaking' -

 whether the public perceives it as such is open to question.

-The fact that The Beano has raised it's price by a quarter is worrying
+The Beano raising its price by a quarter is worrying 'though.

-go.
-Comics usually only do this when circulation is falling - it's a way of
+Comics normally only do this when circulation is falling - it's a way of

 compensating for the loss of revenue from declining sales.
 We'll have

-to wait and see whether this steep increase will scare away even more
+to wait and see whether the increase will scare off even more buyers.

-buyers.
-You'd think that D.C.
-THOMSON would seek to entice The
+You'd think D.C.
+THOMSON would seek to entice The Dandy's

-Dandy's 7,000 readers by combining it with The Beano when the
+7,000 readers by combining it with The Beano when the form-

 Also, after coming under fire not that long ago for describing